-We live in a technologically advanced world where we’re constantly plugged in via social media and various entertainment outlets that reward you for aligning with socially acceptable beauty standards.
-Unfortunately, this is a significant problem in regards to body dysmorphia and negative body image.
+We live in a technologically advanced world where we’re’ constantly plugged in via social media and various entertainment outlets that reward you for aligning with socially acceptable beauty standards.
+Unfortunately, this is a significant problem regarding body dysmorphia and negative body image.

 As a result, it’s easy for you to fall prey to doubt and dissatisfaction with your body and appearance.
 In turn, you may feel compelled to alter and change your appearance via dieting and weight loss or pursue extreme changes such as plastic surgery.

 Knowing all this, is it possible for us to overcome the hurdles created by culture and society and have a healthy and positive relationship with our body and appearance?

 Yes, we can.
 The answer lies in denying societal and cultural beauty standards to dictate how we view and see beauty.
 Instead, prioritize non-aesthetic traits to become the characteristics that celebrate the worth and value of each individual as opposed to idolizing a select few.

 It’s time to stop pretending that beauty and perfection exist.
 Let’s be honest that most celebrities don’t look the way they do.
 Having access to make-up artists, hairstylists, fashion designers, and perfect lighting can make anyone look otherworldly.
 But, the reality is it’s a fake fantasy land created to make us feel inadequate.